cosmos/gaia/docs/ledger.md

 **Note: You need to [install the Cosmos app](#install-the-cosmos-ledger-application) on your Ledger Nano before using following this section**

 1. Connect your Ledger device to your computer, unlock it with the PIN and open the Cosmos app.
-2. Open [https://lunie.io](https://app.lunie.io/existing) in your web browser (latest version of Google Chrome preferred).
+2. Open [https://app.lunie.io](https://app.lunie.io) in your web browser (latest version of [Brave](https://brave.com/) preferred).
 3. Choose `Sign in with Ledger Nano S`.
     ![lunie-option](./ledger-tuto-lunie-option.png)
-4. Click on `Sign in`.
-Do not forget to open the Cosmos app on your Ledger device for Lunie to recognize it.
+4. Make sure your Ledger device is unlocked and with the Cosmos app open and then click on the`Sign in` button.

 That's it!
 You can now use Lunie with your Ledger Nano S. You will find your Cosmos address here: